kevinkamm/AquacultureStochasticFeeding/README.md

 # Data
 The most recent data concerning salmon futures can be downloaded from [fishpool.eu](https://fishpool.eu/forward-price-history/).

 Historical soybean futures are not available publicly to the best of our knowledge and we only provide a preprocessed sample to test the code.
+This data may not be used for anything else, than testing the algorithms in this repository.